-Having been closed to the public for decades, mainly due to them being an ideal vantage point for snipers and the odd stone-thrower, the peace process has allowed them to become Derry’s most visited attraction.
+Having been closed to the public for decades, mainly due to them being an ideal vantage point for snipers and the odd stone-thrower, the peace process has allowed the city walls to become Derry’s most visited attraction.

 The best way to visit the walls is by guided tour.
-Martin McCrossan Guided Tours are highly recommended and you will not meet a tour guide more passionate about his beloved city than our guide, Garvin.
-He even reduced me to tears at one point with his ability to tell heartwarming stories about the walls’ troubled past.
-Taking a stroll into Irish history was certainly a highlight of my visit to Derry.
+Martin McCrossan Guided Tours are highly recommended and you will not meet a tour guide more passionate about his beloved city than Garvin.
+He even reduced us to tears at one point with his ability to tell heartwarming stories about the walls’ troubled past.
+Taking a stroll into Irish history was certainly a highlight of our visit to Derry.

 The Guildhall is one of Derry’s most recognisable landmarks.
 Overlooking the River Foyle, it now houses the Mayor’s parlour and the Council Chambers.
 It is an impressive building both inside and out with beautiful stained windows and large doorways.
 It is open daily with free entry and a permanent exhibition on the Plantation of Ulster can be found here.